How to spot 5 common developmental delays in preschoolers

 A variety of factors can cause developmental delays in children:

-Genetic conditions or chromosomal abnormalities, as well as certain medical conditions, such as premature birth, low birth weight, or exposure to certain toxins, can also contribute to developmental delays.
+Genetic conditions or chromosomal abnormalities, as well as certain medical conditions, such as premature birth, low birth weight, or exposure to certain toxins, can all contribute to developmental delays.
+It is important to differentiate developmental disabilities, like autism spectrum disorder, from developmental delays, as they are lifelong conditions requiring early intervention and support.

 In many cases, brain trauma or injury has resulted in developmental delays in toddlers.